vippsas/vipps-woocommerce/readme.txt

  * 'vippsStatusCheckErrorHandler' - A filter that should return function taking a statustext and an error object.
 It receives the default error handler, and is called when checking the order status with ajax for some reason ends up in an error.

 == Changelog ==

+= 2022.03.22 version 1.8.24 =
+* Fix race condition in code that checks order status when callback hasn't happened

 = 2022.03.22 version 1.8.18 =
 * Fix name errors in express checkout